 I am a life-long resident of Connecticut.
-Fall of 2018 I will begin my undergraduate studies at the University of Michigan in beautiful Ann Arbor.
+I am currently a sophomore studying Actuarial Mathematics at the University of Michigan in beautiful Ann Arbor.
 Using the available educational resources of the University of Michigan I will replicate the success of Driscoll Cares in Connecticut throughout the United States.

 The seeds of the Driscoll Cares Charity were planted on a beautiful, sunny 25th day of July 2011.
 That day, I was at a sports camp and was an hour away from being picked up to head to a Boston Red Sox game.
 In a blink of the eye, that beautiful sunny day took a turn for the worse.
 A violent outfield collision with a fellow camper put me on the operating table.
 Following surgery I spent 3 nights in the hospital.

 As I laid in my bed at Yale New Haven Children’s Hospital, I was in great pain and feeling sorry for myself.
 I would not be able to play ball for a while.
 I missed the Red Sox game.
 I had to eat hospital food.
 My complaints reverberated in my mind.
 At some point, I glanced out my hospital room and saw several children with no hair playing some board games in the family room and picking at the very few books on the reading cart.
 Being my curious eleven year old self, I asked the nurse “why are all of those kid’s heads shaved.”
 Discovering that they had cancer and learning the meaning of “terminal” shook me to the core.
 My complaints stopped.
 I also stared in disbelief as I saw most of the kids smiling.
 How could they smile while I sat in a cantankerous state?
 I came to a realization.
 I was actually the lucky one because I would recover from my injuries, while the other children would not.